Moumita2023/Data-Projects/README.md

 I believe these are some interesting insights the organization should consider to increase the Sales & Revenues.
 ---

-## How to Use the Repository:

-This repository contains all the source files, including Tableau `.twbx` files, Power BI `.pbix` files, and any data used for creating these visualizations.

-### Folder Structure:
-- **Data Visualization-Tableau Dashboards**: Contains all Tableau workbook files and related resources.
-- **Data Visualization Power BI dashboards**: Contains all Power BI report files and related resources.
-- **Machine Learning & Python Projects**: Contains all python and machine learning model personal and academic projects

-If you have any questions, or if you'd like to collaborate or give feedback, feel free to open an issue or contact me directly!
+If you have any questions, or if you'd like to collaborate or give feedback, feel free to contact me directly at LinkedIn(https://www.linkedin.com/in/patra-moumita/) or (https://www.linkedin.com/in/patra-moumita/?locale=fr_FR) or mail me at patra.mou2022@gmail.com